• Skip to primary navigation

 Storage:

-• To Store.
+Store - To store the curried parsnip and apple soup, allow it to cool to room temperature.
 Once cooled, ladle the soup into an airtight container and store it in the fridge.
-It will keep fresh for up to 3 days.
+The soup will stay fresh for up to 3 days.

 Nutrition: